isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-buffering/track-buffering-ios.md

 >[!IMPORTANT]
 >
 >The following instructions provide guidance for implementation across all 2.x SDKs.
-If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guides here: [Download SDKs](../../../sdk-implement/download-sdks.md).
+If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guides here: [Download SDKs.](../../../sdk-implement/download-sdks.md)

-**Buffer tracking constants:**
+## Buffer tracking constants

 |  Constant name  | Description&nbsp;&nbsp;&nbsp;&nbsp;  |
 |---|---|
 |  `ADBMediaHeartbeatEventBufferStart`  | Constant for tracking Buffer Start event  |
 |  `ADBMediaHeartbeatEventBufferComplete`  | Constant for tracking Buffer Complete event  |

-**Implement**
+## Implement buffering

 1. Listen for the playback buffering events from media player, and on buffer start event notification, track buffering using the `BufferStart` event: